-- In another bowl mix oil with sugar, cinnamon, ginger, and nutmeg, stir.
+- Mix oil with sugar, cinnamon, ginger, and nutmeg in another bowl and stir.
 Add the oatmeal and the apple.
 Incorporate well.

 - Bake for 1 hour or until it is well browned, and when you bury a stick, it comes out clean.

-- Let stand 15 minutes, unmold and let cool completely before cutting.
+- Let stand for 15 minutes, unmold, and cool completely before cutting.